techandlanguage/new-project/docs/joi_n.md

 # Join the community & Go to Tech Comm conferences

-Firstly, our group on Facebook ‘Tworzenie Dokumentacji” created for Vistula University students and Content Enthusiasts.
+Firstly, our group on Facebook ‘Tworzenie Dokumentacji' created for Vistula University students and Content Enthusiasts.
 It is an active group, a place for Q & A, exchanging thoughts and experiences in the field of Technical Communication.
 (The link is below).

 [Facebook Group - Tworzenie Dokumentacji](https://www.facebook.com/groups/342747819400007)